abainczyk/alex-zephyr-jira-adapter/README.md

 app.url=

 # Browser specific settings where tests are executed.
-# The name of the browser in [chrome, firefox, htmlunit].
+# The name of the browser in [chrome, firefox, htmlUnit, remote].
 Make sure the browser is configured in ALEX.
 app.browser.name=
 # The width of the browser window.
 Has to be > 0
 app.browser.width=